changzhiai/IANN/iann/plugins/README.md

 - `model_type`: Type of ML model (painn, nequip, mace, equiformer2)
 - `model_path`: Path to the exported TorchScript model
 - `cutoff`: Interaction cutoff distance in Å (must match the model's trained cutoff)

+> [!NOTE]
+> Multiple GPUs prediction (inference) are supported by using the `pair_style iann/multi_gpu` command.
+It will automatically detect the number of GPUs per node and use them to run the model.

 ### Notes on Performance